Developer-Geekay/Outsystems/Form/README.md

 });

 ```
-Pass target `widget #id` as param to this function.
+Pass `widget #id` as param to this function.
+Promise callback will return true or false via argument `result`.
-`result` will return true or false based on basic form validation which elements has marked as mandatory

 ![Validation](https://user-images.githubusercontent.com/50963805/147228141-9b061ec2-9ca1-4139-9409-f6299001cedb.png)

 ![demo](https://user-images.githubusercontent.com/50963805/147230134-8471eb62-4a0b-451d-ab6d-7735eb658c12.gif)

+##### Key Points
+    1. Target Form or Element should marked a `mandatory`.
+    2. Trigger form validation from anywhere in the same screen.
+    3. No restriction for Form which present in different blocks.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.